sesam-io/youtrack-connector/README.md

   "ringId": "f76f0560-7483-47cf-a82f-5dc1f46ed14c"
 }
 ```
+The reason we need to collect the usersyoutrack is that it is this id that that the other datatypes in Youtrack refer to.
+This is a readonly datatype, so there is no share-pipe for this.

-We collect the Hub users in the *-users-all pipe.
-This is where we get all the user data.
+We collect the Hub users in the *-users-collect pipe.
+This is where we get all the actual user data.
 Example entity:
 ```
 {
   "_id": "c6b6e9c6-0f42-42f3-ac96-2ea69ac758fd",